outl1ne/nova-menu-builder/README.md

 Menu builder allows you create custom menu item types with custom fields.

-Create a class that extends the `Outl1ne\MenuBuilder\MenuItemTypes\BaseMenuItemType` class and register it in the config file.
+Create a class that extends the `Marshmallow\MenuBuilder\MenuItemTypes\BaseMenuItemType` class and register it in the config file.

 ```php
 // in config/nova-menu.php